 - Comparing to other demographically similar schools

-- Connecting to other schools, learn from what other schools are doing
+- Connecting to other schools, learn from what other schools are

 - Providing an easier way to help other educators understand data